 where $|x_i-x_j|$ is the distance in $\IR^5$ (with dimensions of length).
 From BPS non-renormalization theorems one expects that this geometric picture actually gives the exact tension, even in the regime (most relevant for this paper) where the branes are separated by distances of order $\ell$.

 One can have supersymmetric ``junctions'' where strings of type $ij$, $jk$, and $ki$ meet.
+The appearance of such junctions in the $(2,0)$ theory was noted in \cite{Lee:2006gqa}.
 The supersymmetry preserved by a single $ij$-string depends both on the slope of the string in the worldvolume of the M5-branes, and on the direction of $x_i-x_j$ in $\IR^5$.
 To find the condition for a quarter-BPS junction, we can imitate the standard setup for $(p,q)$ string junctions \cite{Sen:1997xi, Aharony:1997bh, Dasgupta:1997pu}: tie the relative slopes of the three strings in the plane of the junction to the relative slopes of the vectors $(x_i-x_j)$, $(x_j-x_k)$, $(x_k-x_i)$ in the plane in $\IR^5$ defined by the three points $x_i, x_j, x_k$.
 Notice that this automatically gives mechanical equilibrium at the junction, as the tension vectors of the three string segments are then linearly related to $(x_i-x_j)$, $(x_j-x_k)$, $(x_k-x_i)$, and hence sum to zero.